-Some recent studies have found that young people who display symptoms of Internet gaming disorder (IGD) also show more symptoms of common psychiatric disorders.
+Some recent studies have found that young people who display symptoms of Internet Gaming Disorder also show more symptoms of common psychiatric disorders.

 And there are several legitimate worries associated with IGD.
 If young people spend too much time gaming, they will have fewer opportunities for social interactions with peers.
 Alos some research has linked extensive gaming to increased loneliness and physical inactivity.
 Both of these are risk factors for depression.